katy-arushi/scheduler/README.md

 As with all modern React apps, the Scheduler app features dynamic rendering of components, updating as the state of the data changes.

+## Features
+⭐ Custom hooks
+⭐ State management
+⭐ Unit and end-to-end testing using Jest
+⭐ Integration testing using Cypress

 ## Purpose
 This project was created and published by [Arushi Katyal](https://github.com/katy-arushi) as part of the Web Development Program at [Lighthouse Labs](https://www.lighthouselabs.ca/).